Contributions from Jacque Lynn Schultz, C.P.D.T. and Pamela J. Reid, Ph.D.

 The good news is that most dogs can learn to inhibit jumping up during greetings; the glitch is that it often takes considerable effort on the owner’s part.
 There is no one correct method that works for all dogs either.
+This problem can be solved by calm, consistent training.
+The proper amount of exercise for your dog’s breed type is of great help, too!
+Lack of exercise results in out-of-control whirlwinds who lack the ability to focus.
 I’ve provided a selection of techniques so chances are one will be effective for your particular dog.

 What not to do